 The question triggered the topic of this post.
 I asked myself, how would I use neuroscience and emotional intelligence to coach this person and address his question?
 I assumed by his facial expressions, tone of voice and body language that he was emotionally triggered and that’s my logical starting point.

-Using the language of neuroscience coaches can create a new frame of reference for their clients that connect brain activity with behavioral change.
+Using the language of neuroscience we can create a new frame of reference to connect brain activity with behavioral change.
 And unlike the “baggage” that some coaches may feel is too therapeutic or inappropriate for their practice, sharing the language of neuroscience explains the dynamic process that is taking place in the brain.

 According to neuroscientist Louis Cozolino, “Emotions are our conscious experiences and interpretations of our bodily states, involving many of the brain’s neural networks.
 Because our thoughts and emotions are so interconnected, it is difficult to know if they are distinct from one another or really different aspects of the same neural processes.”

 For example, the seminar participant I mentioned earlier who held the belief that his colleague was irrational would learn that the annoyance and frustration he was experiencing was related to the activation of his limbic system.
-It can be further explained that when activated the limbic system diverts “resources” from the part of the brain (prefrontal cortex) involved in logical, rational, evaluative and decision-making activities – resulting in less clarity and the increased possibility of impulsive behavior.
+When activated the limbic system diverts “resources” from the part of the brain (prefrontal cortex) involved in logical, rational, evaluative and decision-making activities – resulting in less clarity and the increased possibility of impulsive behavior.

 3 Ways to Help Make the Switch

 Without oversimplifying what is after all a dynamic and sometimes complex process, there are three key ways to support someone to move from “limbic arousal” to using cognitive strategies.